Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Dependence of the equilibrium on the set of constants.

 These consistent analytical considerations and numerical findings allow us to formulate the following general proposition regarding the stability of the system for $n \geq 3$.

-\begin{proposition} For the dynamic conflict system \eqref{eq:1} at case $n\geq3$ with an arbitrary set of positive $c_i$, $i=\overline{1, n}$ and initial conditions $p_i^{t=0} > 0$ for all $i=\overline{1, n}$ the trajectory converges to a unique fixed point ${\bf p}^\infty$, whose existence and analytical form are determined by Theorems~\ref{thpop2} and \ref{thpop3}.
-This equilibrium point ${\bf p}^\infty$ is locally asymptotically stable.
-Any boundary equilibrium points (where at least one coordinate $p_i^\infty = 0$) are unstable. \end{proposition}
+Based on these consistent analytical considerations and extensive numerical simulations, we observe a strong pattern regarding the stability of the system for $n \ge 3$.
+Specifically, for the dynamic conflict system \eqref{eq:1} with an arbitrary set of positive parameters~$c_i$ and initial conditions $p_i^{t=0} > 0$ for all $i=1, \ldots, n$, the trajectory consistently converges to a unique fixed point ${\bf p}^\infty$, whose existence and analytical form are determined by Theorems~\ref{thpop2} and \ref{thpop3}.

-\begin{remark}[Hypothesis on Global Stability] The unique fixed point ${\bf p}^\infty$, established in Proposition~\ref{c_i_stab_3}, is a global attractor for the set of all initial vectors with strictly positive coordinates. \end{remark}
+The numerical evidence compellingly suggests that this equilibrium ${\bf p}^\infty$ is locally asymptotically stable, while any boundary equilibria (where at least one coordinate {$p_i^\infty = 0$}) are unstable.
+Furthermore, these empirical observations lead us to the hypothesis that this unique fixed point acts as a global attractor for the set of all initial vectors with strictly positive coordinates.

-The analytical formulas for the limit state ${\bf p}^\infty$ naturally lead to questions of control and optimization.
-The following propositions explore these criteria, which can be viewed as solutions to an optimal control problem in a deterministic mean-field system, a topic relevant to modern resource allocation challenges \cite{Lasry2007, Hung2006}.